nslee333/cheat_sheet/git.md

 also don't be afraid to create a new branch as a save point, then you can modify the commit history with a backup branch as an insurance policy

+resolving merge conflicts:
+- timeline:

+- pull changes down, merge conflict with files.

+- resolve merge conflicts by pulling it down and opening up vscode and resolving one-by-one

+- after you get it all done git will generate a git merge commit, you can get rid of this commit by using `git rebase -i` which will simply drop the merge commits, that way you don't have a silly merge commit that gets pushed up.

+- then simply continue with regular programming